kElnaDev/mschomepage-v3/README.md

 - sites.json is an array of objects for ease of indexing.
 - categories.json is an array of strings for ease of indexing.
 It is also for this reason that section IDs and their associated button wrappers **must** be a lowercase version of the real category name where hyphens replace spaces.
-(e.g. The "G Suite" section has `id="g-suite"` and its button wrapper has `id="g-suite-wrapper"`).
+Check using `categoryAsId()`.
+- Unique logos are stored in the resources/images/CATEGORY-AS-ID folder, named in the same format as category IDs.
+Check using the `categoryAsId()` function.
+The file types of these images are stored in the sites.json as `imageType`.
+- Repeated logos are stored in the resources/images/general folder.
+The file path of these images are stored in the sites.json as `image`.
 - The `addAutoComplete()` function is commented out because the DuckDuckGo autocomplete API does not play nice with CORS.
 The Google autocomplete API is not used instead because it requires OAuth 2 authentication via a token